liddiard/solar-dynamic-wallpaper/README.md

 - `macbook-pro-14`
 - `macbook-pro-16`

-This will spin up a Playwright-controlled browser which takes screenshots for various times of day and uses [wallpapper](https://github.com/mczachurski/wallpapper) to assemble them into an `sky_dynamic.heic` file in the `images/` directory.
+This will spin up a Playwright-controlled browser which takes screenshots for various times of day.
+It then uses ImageMagick to [dither](https://en.wikipedia.org/wiki/Dither) the gradients to prevent [banding](<(https://en.wikipedia.org/wiki/Colour_banding)>).
+Lastly, it calls [wallpapper](https://github.com/mczachurski/wallpapper) to assemble the processed images into an `sky_dynamic.heic` file in the `images/` directory.

 To set the generated gradient as your wallpaper on macOS: